In April 2022, NZAEL launched the next round of enhancements to its genetic evaluation system for dairy bulls. Read more about these changes here.

 In addition to traits included in BW, farmers can access Breeding Values for a range of TOP traits (Conformation and Udder traits) as well as gestation length and calving difficulty in order to select bulls best suited to their herd.

-The nine traits in BW are categorised as either Production efficiency traits or Robustness traits.
+The ten traits in BW are categorised as either Production efficiency traits or Robustness traits.

 Protein yield, fat yield, milk volume